dbrugne/donut/README.md

   - [ ] Update room header
   - [ ] Update onetoone header
   - [ ] Add a separator
-- [ ] Improve lisibility by separate socket and http server codes

 **Theme**
 - [ ] Implement the new global construction